tikv/community/committee/sig-governance/SIG-GOVERNANCE.md

 5. Announce the establishment of a new SIG in the TiKV community

-### Dismiss
+### Dissolution

-Sometimes an SIG may need to be dismissed or merged.
+Sometimes a SIG may need to be dismissed or merged.
 The SIG's dissolution rules should be defined by the specific SIG.